Yogesh-K-Matkar/react_concept_react_app/README.md

    **Create a Redux Store Link With Thunk Middleware**

-   Use createStore to create a Redux store in which within Redux Dev Tool method composeWithDevTools is used along with middlerware method of applyMiddleware with parameter as Thunk to be used as middleware .
+   Use createStore to create a Redux store in which within Redux Dev Tool method composeWithDevTools is used along with middlewares method of applyMiddleware with parameter as Thunk to be used as middleware .

    ```JSX